Chairwind History, Family Crest & Coats of Arms

 The surname Chairwind was first found in Nottinghamshire at Bramcote, a parish, in the union of Shardlow, S. division of the wapentake of Broxtow.
 However, we must look to Oxfordshire to find the earliest listings as the Hundredorum Rolls of 1273 listed: John Surewyne; and William Surewyne as both residing there at that time.

 But it is Nottinghamshire that the lion's share of the family claim descent.
 "Sherwin was a well known name in Nottingham two centuries ago.
 Between 1623 and 1716, five mayors of that town bore this name."

-Important Dates for the Chairwind family
+Early History of the Chairwind family

 This web page shows only a small excerpt of our Chairwind research.
 Another 79 words (6 lines of text) covering the years 1550, 1581, 1581, 1607, 1687, 1645 and 1709 are included under the topic Early Chairwind History in all our PDF Extended History products and printed products wherever possible.